 Ward Sports Medicine Building

-Completed in 1989, the Ward Sports Medicine Building houses administrative offices for the ECU athletic department, including the Pirate Club, football and basketball offices, media relations, director of athletics and other administrators.
+Completed in 1989, the Ward Sports Medicine Building houses administrative offices for the ECU athletics department, including the Pirate Club, football and volleyball offices, media relations, compliance, director of athletics and other administrators.
 The Pirate football locker room, student development offices and athletics training department are also located in the three-story structure.

 The building was dedicated in honor of Robert and Margaret Ward of Burlington, N.C., in 1991.
 At that time, it was the largest single-endowed gift ever received through the ECU Educational Foundation.
 The gift is just one of the numerous contributions the Wards have made to the Foundation over the years.